okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-enable-org-access/main/index.md

 1. In a terminal, go to the directory that contains `main.tf`.
 1. Run `terraform init` to initialize the Terraform configuration.
 1. Run `terraform plan` to preview the changes to your Okta org.
 1. Run `terraform apply` to apply the changes to your org.
-Enter “yes” when prompted to confirm.
+Enter "yes" when prompted to confirm.
 1. In your Okta org, check **Directory** > **Groups** to view the group created by Terraform.
 If the group exists, you successfully authorized Terraform to access your org.

 The `terraform.tfstate` file in the Terraform configuration directory stores the group information.
 Terraform uses this information when you modify and apply your configurations: